mongodb-ps/ce-docker-mongodb-enterprise/README.md

 - The Ops Manager image is built based on `ubuntu:jammy`.
 - Th AppDB is using MongoDB official image `mongodb/mongodb-enterprise-server`.
 - The MongoDB image is built based on `amazonlinux:2` for better backwards compatibility.
+- Ops Manager v6, v7 and v8 are tested and should work.
+Other versions are not verified.

 ## 2 How To Use
-Everything is auto-wired so you can use it without much settings.
+Everything is auto-wired so you can use it without much manual settings.
 Follow these steps to start Ops Manager and MongoDB.

 ### 2.1 Prerequisites
+The following dependencies are required:
+- docker
+- jq (resolve API response)
+- openssl (Generating passwords, keys)
+- python3 (Make API calls)

 ### 2.2 Configure
 The guide lets you choosing AppDB and Ops Manager versions, as well as some other useful options.
 When chooing,
-- You can input versions not listed by the guide, but make sure they exist.
+- The guide only shows the latest version of each series.
+You can input versions not listed, but make sure they exist.
 - You should choose compatible versions of Ops Manager and AppDB.
+- If you use your own password, make sure it meets the complexity requirement of Ops Manager (Upper / Lower case characters, numbers and symbols.).

 ```bash
 make config
 ```